poa00/Office-Samples/Teams-App-for-Office-Add-in/README.md

     **Note:** After the registry key has enabled, the functionality of original store for add-in will be disabled.

-- [Toolkit Package](https://github.com/hermanwenhe/temporary_package_storage/raw/refs/heads/main/ms-teams-vscode-extension-5.10.0.vsix) Click this link will download a zip package, you need to extract this zip, then will see named `toolkit-package-latest.vsix`.
-Congratulations, you're ready for the next step!
+- Install [Toolkit Package](https://github.com/hermanwenhe/temporary_package_storage/raw/refs/heads/main/ms-teams-vscode-extension-5.10.0.vsix) By clicking this link, you will download a zip package.
+If you see the file named `toolkit-package-latest.vsix` when you extract the zip, then you're ready for the next step!

 ## Install Toolkit package in VS-Code
 You need to reload your VS-Code after you have completed the following three steps.